Treaties

 Royce, Charles C. Indian Land Cessions in the United States.
 Smithsonian Institution Annual Report, 1896-1897.
 Washington, DC: Smithsonian Institution, 1899: 527-997.

-"Reviewing the history of America's acquistion of land from the Indians in light of the fundamental differences in view between the two peoples, it becomes evident that despite the pitiable frequent cases of personal and temporary injustice to the weaker race, the general policy has been guided by a deep grounded recognition of the principles of justice and right on the part of both peoples."
+"Reviewing the history of America's acquisition of land from the Indians in light of the fundamental differences in view between the two peoples, it becomes evident that despite the pitiable frequent cases of personal and temporary injustice to the weaker race, the general policy has been guided by a deep grounded recognition of the principles of justice and right on the part of both peoples."

 J.O.
 Lewis Lithographs